-Only the 2.2 L diesel that churns out 156 PS and 400 Nm will be offered with the top-end Hexa.
-The entry models will get a lower state of tune (150 PS-320 NM).
+Only the 2.2 L diesel that churns out 156 PS and 400 Nm is offered with the top-end trims Hexa.
+The entry models get a lower state of tune (150 PS-320 NM).
 This is the same engine that also powers the Safari Storme.
-This unit will significantly be more powerful than the BR-V’s 1.5 L diesel, which it produces just 100 PS-200 Nm.
+This unit is significantly more powerful than the BR-V’s 1.5 L diesel, which produces just 100 PS-200 Nm.
 Also, the Honda BR-V is available with a 1.5 L petrol that churns out 120 PS and comes with either a 6-speed manual or a CVT unit.
 The BR-V’s engine and transmission options are identical to the Honda Mobilio and Honda City.
-Unlike the Tata Hexa, the Honda BR-V will not be offered with an AWD system.
+Unlike the Tata Hexa, the Honda BR-V is not offered with an AWD system.
 The 1.5 L i-DTEC diesel that powers all diesel variants of Honda cars in India is notorious for its poor NVH levels.

 Tata Hexa vs Honda BRV – Design Review